ryansheehy0/Neo-C/data_type.md

 i32 c = *pointer<i32>(&a) // 1069547520
 ```

+- You can perform a `pointer` cast on a `const` type because it doesn't alter the underlying bits.
+However, other types of casts aren't allowed.
+	- You cannot remove const like you can in C++.

 ## Other notes
 - `auto` can be used to get the type based on its initialized value.
 - `null` is a keyword which is the same as 0.